cavacado/animated-parakeet/README.md

 ### `npm run cy:open`

 this command opens the cypress interactive testing electron application.
 Here one can run end to end tests locally.
-It is highly adviceable to change the baseUrl of cypress.json to your localhost when testing your smoke tests locally.
+It has been configured to visit http://localhost:3000 when run locally.
+It still hits the service url of the application as stated in .env file.

 ### `npm run cy:run`